tefkah/emacs-docs-converter/pages/Sorting.md

 *   Command: **sort-fields** *field start end*

     This command sorts lines in the region between `start` and `end`, comparing them alphabetically by the `field`th field of each line.
 Fields are separated by whitespace and numbered starting from 1.
-If `field` is negative, sorting is by the -`field`th<!-- /@w --> field from the end of the line.
+If `field` is negative, sorting is by the -`field`th field from the end of the line.
 This command is useful for sorting tables.

 <!---->